 For better readability of the table, pass into the landscape mode.

 The country itself covers the tip of the Arabian Peninsula and borders both Saudi Arabia and Oman.
 The peninsula of the United Arab Emirates acts as a barrier between the Gulf of Oman and the Persian Gulf.

 The land today known as the United Arab Emirates has been inhabited since 5500BC and has been a stop on trading routes for thousands of years.
 During the 7th Century, Islam spread to the region.
 In the 19th Century, the seven sheikhs of the present-day emirates signed an agreement with the United Kingdom for protection against invasion by sea from other foreign powers.

 This was the first semblance of the seven emirates of the United Arab Emirates and allowed for the development of sea industries, like pearl harvesting which was the most profitable of the United Arab Emirates industries in the 19th and 20th Centuries.
 After several years of cooperation, these emirates entered into a formal agreement in 1971, creating the United Arab Emirates following the end of the protection treaty provided by the United Kingdom.

-Today, the United Arab Emirates is one of the richest countries on earth in terms of natural resources.
-The country has the seventh-largest oil reserves and the seventeenth-largest natural gas reserves in the world.
 Each emirate is governed by a monarch, known as the Sheikh.
 These Sheikh’s have invested much of the country’s wealth into infrastructure and education, creating a modern and growing country.
-Today, the UAE forms an easily accessible Middle Eastern country for visitors.
+Today, the United Arab Emirates forms an easily accessible Middle Eastern country for visitors.
 It is a wonderful introduction to the mysterious world of the Arabian Peninsula.